 Hi!
-I’m Rachel, a twenty-something year old navigating the world with T1D, Hashimoto’s, and Celiac Disease.
+I’m Rachel, a thirty-something year old navigating the world with T1D, Hashimoto’s, and Celiac Disease.
 If you’re reading this it’s probably because you want to know a little more about me.
 So let’s start with the basics.

 I have three autoimmune disease, an incredibly supportive and sexy husband (hey babe xoxo), a wildly observant and curious son, and the sweetest most cuddly goldendoodle you’ve ever seen.

 I take a natural, holistic approach to everything I do.
 My diet, what I put in my home and on my body, the way I exercise, my routines, and even the way I talk to myself, because I believe everything we do, think, and say has an effect on our health.